About Us

 In 1975, during Santa Monica’s centennial celebration, the city’s rich history took center stage with the presentation of a local history exhibition at the Civic Auditorium by the Centennial Historical Activities Committee.
 This event led to the establishment of the Santa Monica Historical Society by committee members on October 8, 1975.
 The society’s mission is to collect, preserve, and serve as the custodian of Santa Monica’s historical heritage.

-In 1975 Ann Funk chaired the Historical Activities Committee for the city centennial celebration.
+Ann Funk chaired the Historical Activities Committee for the city centennial celebration.
 She coordinated its inaugural exhibition at the Civic Auditorium.
 Ann was the founding Chairwoman of the Historical Society.

 Clo Hoover, first woman Mayor of Santa Monica, was the first president of the Historical Society.